Skip to main content

 It’s up to you now!

 We’ve shared with you the basics.
-Obviously, you can do more :
+You can do more :

-• Use zapier to automate connection between Livestorm and LGM
+• Use Zapier to automate the connection between Livestorm and LGM

-• Personally people that registers to a webinar via LinkedIn
+• Target people who register for a webinar via LinkedIn

 Did this answer your question?